 - efficient use of the internet.

-Make sure employees follow your access procedures
+Make sure employees follow your internet access procedures

 - Protect your business by using a firewall and security software.